ODBC from C tutorial part 2 — fetching results

 }

-As with SQLGetData, the type the data is returned in is selected by the TargetType used to bind, and the values passed into the TargetValue field must match the type, and there must be sufficient memory available to store the returned information.
+As with SQLGetData, you specify the type the data is returned in with TargetType.
+The values passed into the TargetValue field must match the type, and there must be sufficient memory available to store the returned information.

 #include <stdio.h>